Adalab/modulo-3-evaluacion-intermedia-silviaespanagil/README.md

 - React

 ## Development ⌨️

-ho
-For start I wrote down my PokeList component which feeds  itself from the JSON prop that is hosted in the App component.
+I began writting down my PokeList component which feeds  itself from the JSON prop that is hosted in the App component.

 At PokeList I mapped the array so I could take the array objects and use them in the Pokemon.js component where I draw the cards using again props.
 You may notice that the Pokemon Type is an array inside my object so I had to map this also so I could render this information into the card.